Salah856/Salah856/README.md

 - 👯 I’m looking to collaborate on opensource projects.
 - 🤔 I’m looking for help with ML, AI.
 - I'm currently trainee at AWS MCIT ML program.
-- 💬 Ask me about javascript and react.
+- 💬 Ask me about Javascript and React.

 - 📫 How to reach me: https://www.linkedin.com/in/salah-elhossiny/
  || salah.othman.elhossiny@gmail.com